Hugo Ibarra

-Hugo Benjamín "Negro" Ibarra (born 1 April 1974), is an Argentine football manager and former player who played as a right back.
+Hugo Benjamín Ibarra (born 1 April 1974) nicknamed "Negro," is an Argentine football manager and former player who played as a right back.
 He last managed Boca Juniors.

 With 324 matches played, 10 goals scored and 15 titles won with Boca Juniors, Ibarra is considered the best right back in the history of the club.

 Playing career

 Born in Pirané Department, northern province of Formosa, Ibarra went to Santa Fe Province to start playing in Colón.
 It was a second division team when he started playing professionally in 1993, but two years later the team got promoted to first division.
 His performance called Boca Juniors' attention, and he was transferred to the club he would late refer to as "my home".

 After three successful seasons in Boca, Ibarra moved to Europe.
 Because he did not have a European passport, Ibarra was loaned back to Boca Juniors after playing his first season in Portuguese FC Porto.
 Porto loaned him to French Monaco FC a year later, and then to Spanish RCD Espanyol.

 Ibarra played six matches for Argentina national football team, including Copa América 1999.
-While in Monaco, the team reached UEFA Champions League finals, beating in its way such teams as Real Madrid and Chelsea, to later lose 3–0 to his former club Porto, club that owned him at that moment.
+While at Monaco, the team reached UEFA Champions League finals, beating teams such as Real Madrid and Chelsea on the way.
+They lost the final 3–0 to his parent club Porto who owned him.

 In July 2005, after some difficult negotiations due to the economic crisis in Argentina, Hugo Ibarra went back to Boca Juniors, his last team.
 On 18 April 2007, he got back to Argentina national football team, as Argentina's captain, to play a friendly match against Chile.

 In September 2010, he announced his retirement from professional football.